 Make sure you check out our house rules before continuing on, and familiarize yourself with them.

-When you first contact us, our goal is to make sure we have all the information we could need to create the perfect piece of artwork for you.
-Whether you contact us by phone, through Instagram/Facebook, or via email, there are several key pieces of information you are going to need.
+When you first contact us, our goal is to make sure we have all the information we could need to give an accurate estimate so we can book an appointment and create the perfect piece of artwork for you.
+Contact us through Instagram, Facebook, or via email.
+There are several key pieces of information you are going to need to send:

-- What is the subject matter of the tattoo you want?
+- What is the subject matter of the tattoo you want (feel free to give as much detail as possible)?

 - Where on your body would you like your piece located?